Tarapur, Gujarat

 Tarapur is a town in Tarapur Taluka in Anand district in the State of Gujarat, India.
 It is located on the Baroda – Rajkot Highway.
 It is the administrative seat for the taluka, a major trading centre of the Bhal region and gateway to the Charotar region.

 Demographics

 Tarapur is a multi-religious town with a population of roughly 35,000.
 The economy is based on farming, trade, and services.
 Major crops are wheat, rice, chickpeas, and millet.
 Some of the neighbourhoods are almost empty because people have migrated to Indian cities or abroad for work in businesses and professional fields.

 History

 Tarapur was established in 1215 by Dharmadas from Adalaj.
 King Jayarajsing defeated Mahamad Khalji of Delhi.
 A warrior and farmer named Dharmadas and his five brothers and other relatives were a great help in defeating Khalji, so the king rewarded him with 10000 acre of land at the border of his kingdom.
 They were to protect the border and farm the land.
 They build seven homes and started living in the centre, and divided the land equally.

-516 life

-0.56% = == History == Punjab to native Jagirdars Punjab Tarapur was established in 1215 by Dharmadas from Adalaj.
-King Jayarajsing defeated Mahamad Khalji of Delhi.
-A warrior and farmer named Dharmadas and his five brothers and other relatives were a great help in defeating Khalji, so the king rewarded him with 40 square kilometers (10,000 acres) of land at the border of his kingdom.
-They were to protect the border and farm the land.
-They build seven homes and start living in the center, and divide the land equally.
 At present his descendants live in Tarapur village and also in the country and abroad.